 At the same time, a woman with all her mystery, knowledge, and power can be threatening and beguiling.
 Campbell warns, “Fully to behold her would be a terrible accident for any person not spiritually prepared” (115).
 Just as nature can be dangerous and treacherous to those who travel in the wild without correct preparations, the goddess can be an agent of destruction.
 Campbell writes that the goddess-figure “is also the death of everything that dies” (114).
-It is the hero’s duty to recognize this aspect of the feminine and treat it appropriately by either rejecting her temptations or harnessing the power she represents.
+The hero has to recognize this aspect of the feminine and treat it appropriately by either rejecting her temptations or harnessing the power she represents.

-In the ancient epic Gilgamesh there are two women who convey learning and wisdom.
-The Priestess Shamhat is the first woman who is sent to tame the wild-man, Enkidu.
+In the ancient epic Gilgamesh, two women convey learning and wisdom.
+The Priestess Shamhat is the first woman sent to tame the wild man, Enkidu.
 She does this by going out into the wilderness where she “stripped off her robe and lay there naked [….]
 For seven days / [Enkidu] stayed erect and made love with her” (79).
-The sex act leads Enkidu into manhood and signals a break with the uncivilized, animal world he has formerly inhabited.
-It is the beginning of the civilization process that continues to involve eating “human food,” hygiene, and civic responsibility (85-6).
-Of course, before he goes with Shamhat to live with people, Enkidu tried to rejoin the wild animals, “But the gazelles / saw him and scattered” (79).
-His union with the priestess has brought Enkidu into domesticated life, for Enkidu comes to realize “that his mind had somehow grown larger, / he knew things now that an animal can’t know” (79).
+The sex act leads Enkidu into manhood and signals a break from the uncivilized, animal world he has formerly inhabited.
+The beginning of the civilization process continues to involve eating “human food,” hygiene, and civic responsibility (85-6).
+Of course, before he goes with Shamhat to live with people, Enkidu tries to rejoin the wild animals, “But the gazelles / saw him and scattered” (79).
+His union with the priestess has brought Enkidu into domesticated life, for Enkidu realizes “that his mind had somehow grown larger, / he knew things now that an animal can’t know” (79).
 Shamhat, in her role as a stand-in goddess, is a benevolent force that brings knowledge and civilization to a great hero, preparing him for the trials ahead.